'The more that you read, the more things you will know. The more you learn, the more places you'll go.' Dr Seuss

 In EYFS and KS1, children will choose from a wide range of home reading books using the schemes: Phonics Bug, Bug Club, Rigby Rocket, Rigby Star and Oxford Reading Tree.

-At KS2, your child will progress through the Oxford Reading Tree scheme.
+At KS2, your child will progress through the Oxford Reading Tree scheme and have access to range of exciting fiction and non-fiction books from our brand new school library .
 When they have a secure comprehension of what they have read and are fluent readers, they will be encouraged to choose (in conjunction with the teacher) from a wide selection of books in our new school library, as part of our enrichment for 'free readers.'

 Check out our enticing reading areas below: